 O-1

 The O-1 visa does not have an annual limitation like the H-1B visa does.
-Thus, as long as all of the requirements are met, an O-1 application can be submitted and processed anytime throughout the year without having to wait in line for a visa.
+Thus, as long as all of the requirements are met, an O-1 application can be submitted and processed anytime throughout the year.

-Typically, the processing time of the O-1 visa is three to four months.
+Typically, the processing time of the O-1 visa is four to five months.
 After approval, if you are outside the U.S., you will be scheduled for an interview at the nearest embassy or consulate a few weeks after the decision on your I-129.

 H-1B